 Comments:

-Draft Bylaws section 1.1 (c)
+Draft Bylaws Section 1.1 (c)

 1.1 Text from the Bylaws: “ICANN shall not regulate (i.e., impose rules and restrictions on) services that use the Internet’s unique identifiers or the content that such services carry or provide, outside the express scope of Section 1.1(a).
 For the avoidance of doubt, ICANN does not hold any governmentally authorized regulatory authority, and nothing in the preceding sentence should be construed to suggest that it does have authority to impose such regulations.”

-1.2 Issue: The last clause of the last sentence: "nothing in the preceding sentence should be construed to suggest that it does have authority to impose such regulations" Appears to create some ambiguity.
+1.2 Issue: The last clause of the last sentence: " impose such regulations" appears unnecessary.

 1.3.
-Recommendation: Remove this clause and end the sentence with "authority."
+Recommendation: Remove this clause and end the sentence with "such authority."
 The text would now read: “ICANN shall not regulate (i.e., impose rules and restrictions on) services that use the Internet’s unique identifiers or the content that such services carry or provide, outside the express scope of Section 1.1(a).
 For the avoidance of doubt, nothing in the preceding sentence should be construed to suggest that ICANN does have such authority.”

-Draft Bylaws section 1.1 (d)
+Draft Bylaws Section 1.1 (d) (ii)

 2.1.
 Text from the Bylaws: “Notwithstanding any provision of the Bylaws to the contrary, the terms and conditions of the documents listed in subsections (A) through (F) below, and ICANN’s performance of its obligations or duties thereunder, may not be challenged by any party in any proceeding against, or process involving, ICANN (including a request for reconsideration or an independent review process pursuant to Article 4) on the basis that such terms and conditions conflict with, or are in violation of, ICANN’s Mission or otherwise exceed the scope of ICANN’s authority or powers pursuant to these Bylaws (“Bylaws”) or ICANN’s Articles of Incorporation (“Articles of Incorporation”):”

 2.2.
-Issue: The CCWG-Accountability notes that its Report mentioned grandfathering provisions for the RA and RAA only.
-Previous discussions within the CCWG-Accountability while preparing the Bylaws Draft led to the conclusion that inclusion of renewals were acceptable for these types of agreements, as long as these renewals did not include any new term based on previously agreed language.
+Issue: The CCWG-Accountability notes that the CCWG Proposal mentioned grandfathering provisions for the RA and RAA only.
+Previous discussions within the CCWG-Accountability while preparing the Draft Bylaws led to the conclusion that inclusion of renewals were acceptable for these types of agreements, as long as these renewals did not include any new term [based on previously agreed language].
 Any new terms would however need to be within the scope and mission of ICANN.
+[Lawyer’s Comment: We do not understand what is meant by a new term that is “based on previously agreed language.”]

 2.3.
-Recommendation: The CCWG-Accountability highlights for the benefit of its Chartering Organizations and the ICANN Board that provisions B, C and D of section 1.1 (d) were not requested by the CCWG-Accountability Supplemental Report.
+Recommendation: The CCWG-Accountability highlights for the benefit of its Chartering Organizations and the ICANN Board that provisions B, C and D of Section 1.1 (d)(ii) were not requested by the CCWG Proposal.
 It remains unclear whether they are required.
-In addition, some of the referenced documents, including the ICANN-PTI contract, do not yet exist.
+In addition, some of the referenced documents, including the ICANN-PTI contract, do not yet exist although we understand that the ICANN-PTI contract will exist at the time of the transition.
 While we understand the desire to minimize disputes regarding the legitimacy of important agreements relevant to ICANN’s Mission, it is not clear how a document that does not exist could be deemed to be within ICANN’s Mission.
+We request that the groups most directly involved with the documents addressed in subsections (B) through (E) weigh in on the need to include grandfathering language for those documents.
+Depending on such input, a final determination should be made as to whether those documents should be included in the grandfathering provision.

-Draft Bylaws Section 1.1(d)ii(A)(1)
+Draft Bylaws Section 1.1(d)(ii)(A)(1)-(2)